Weekly roundups corral the news you can use.

 This would be an increase of 155.1 percent from the $366.69 million it is expected to see in 2016.

 “Right now, according to eMarketer, Snapchat makes nearly half, 43 percent, of its revenue from the Discover feature, which is the company’s collection of media partnerships featuring original content.
 By next year, however, Snapchat will start making the most money from its Stories feature instead.
-Stories allows users to post moments from their day, creating a narrative based on their photos and videos.
+Stories allow users to post moments from their day, creating a narrative based on their photos and videos.
 They stay up for 24 hours before they disappear. ”

 SnapChat Live Moments gives Our Story the Boot